 Description - Many DHHL applicants are frustrated by the years of waiting before obtaining a lease; many on the waiting list have died and never received their lease, while others are facing less-than ideal living situations (such as overcrowding or homelessness) while they wait for their names to be called.
-These concerns have led to various suggestions, including prioritizing those people that have been on the list for the longest amount of time.
-However, exacerbating the problem, a 2003 SMS survey states that 56% of applicants on the waiting list are below the HUD 80% of median guide, causing them to be ineligible for a home loan once their name is finally called.
+Exacerbating the problem, a 2003 SMS survey states that 56% of applicants on the waiting list are below the HUD 80% of median guide, causing them to be ineligible for a home loan once their name is finally called.

 DHHL should consider plans to devote a certain portion of its resources to alternative types of development in Waimānalo rather than large single family homes.
-For example, development of rental and multi-family housing (i.e., transitional, rent-to-own, townhouses, etc.) may be a more efficient means to meet the needs of some of its beneficiary population.
-Consideration should also be given to providing smaller and simpler homes that are more inexpensive to build and purchase.
+For example, development of rental housing and multi-family housing (i.e., transitional, rent-to-own, townhouses, etc.) may be a more efficient means to meet the needs of some of its beneficiary population.
 A review of the DHHL Housing Policy may help house beneficiaries quicker, including assessing those policies that allow for the sale/transfer of newly acquired leases, and how to address beneficiaries that do not qualify for loans.
-Additional suggestions include more self-help housing, kauhale style communities, and homeowner financial planning services.
+Additional suggestions include smaller and simpler homes that are less expensive to build and purchase, more self-help housing, kauhale style communities, and homeowner financial planning services.
+A multi-story, multi-family option should also be considered, possibly in the back of the old quarry where height issues can be mitigated.